-- (1) Any person who commits rape is, except in the cases provided for in the renumbered subsection (2), liable to be punished with imprisonment for life, and in any case for imprisonment of not less than thirty years with corporal punishment, and with a fine, and shall in addition be ordered to pay compensation of an amount determined by the court, to the person in respect of whom the offence was committed for the injuries caused to such person. - (2) Notwithstanding the provisions of any law, where the offence is committed by a boy who is of the age of eighteen years or less, he shall- - (a) if a first offender, be sentenced to corporal punishment only;

-- (b) if a second time offender, be sentence to imprisonment for a term of twelve months with corporal punishment; - (c) if a third time and recidivist offender, he shall be sentenced to life imprisonment pursuant to subsection (1). - (3) Notwithstanding the preceding provisions of this section whoever commits an offence of rape to a girl under the age of ten years shall on conviction be sentenced to life imprisonment.
+- (1) Any person who commits rape is, except in the cases provided for in the renumbered subsection (2), liable to be punished with imprisonment for life, and in any case for imprisonment of not less than thirty years with corporal punishment, and with a fine, and shall in addition be ordered to pay compensation of an amount determined by the court, to the person in respect of whom the offence was committed for the injuries caused to such person. - (2) Notwithstanding the provisions of any law, where the offence is committed by a boy who is of the age of eighteen years or less, he shall- - (a) if a first offender, be sentenced to corporal punishment only; - (b) if a second time offender, be sentence to imprisonment for a term of twelve months with corporal punishment; - (c) if a third time and recidivist offender, he shall be sentenced to five years with corporal punishment. - (3) Subject the provisions of subsection (2), a person who commits an offence of rape of a girl under the age of ten years shall on conviction be sentenced to life imprisonment.